mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Rueghz (Taskbot, TL12): This general purpose robot is one of the most advanced robots of Vargr design.
 A considerable skill set is included with this robot allowing it to perform a wide range of tasks.
 The rueghz is humanoid in appearance with the head design based on Vargr physiology.

-Strength 7 (+0), Dexterity 5 (–1), Hull 1, Structure 1 Intelligence 3 (–1), Education 6 (+0) Traits: Computer/3 running Intellect/1, Expert Admin/1, Expert Drive/1, Expert Engineering/1, Expert Mechanic/1, Expert Medical/1 and Expert Steward/1, Integral toolkit Price: Cr.
+Strength7 (+0), Dexterity5 (–1), Hull 1, Structure 1 Intelligence3 (–1), Education6 (+0) Traits: Computer/3 running Intellect/1, Expert Admin/1, Expert Drive/1, Expert Engineering/1, Expert Mechanic/1, Expert Medical/1 and Expert Steward/1, Integral toolkit Price: Cr.
 100,000

 Kfakhsue (Advisor, TL13): This small robot is primarily used in an advisory role by corporations and merchants; it can be consulted on all matters pertaining to bureaucracy, law and trade.

-Strength 5 (–1), Dexterity 5 (–1), Hull 1, Structure 1 Intelligence 3 (–1), Education 9 (+1) Traits: Computer/3 running Intellect/2, Expert Admin/2, Expert Advocate/2, Expert Broker/2, Expert Economics/2, Integral grav fl oater Price: Cr.
+Strength5 (–1), Dexterity5 (–1), Hull 1, Structure 1 Intelligence3 (–1), Education9 (+1) Traits: Computer/3 running Intellect/2, Expert Admin/2, Expert Advocate/2, Expert Broker/2, Expert Economics/2, Integral grav fl oater Price: Cr.
 150,000

 #### WEAPONS